 - Meet the financial qualifications for Medicaid.
 There are special financial qualifications applied to the SCL waiver program.
 Read the Medicaid Waiver Services Fact Sheet for details.

-If you are interested in SCL waiver services, you must first obtain financial eligibility for Medicaid.
+If you are interested in applying for SCL waiver services, you must first obtain financial eligibility for Medicaid.
 You can apply for Medicaid online using kynect, by calling the Department for Community Based Services (DCBS) at (855) 306-8959 or in-person at a DCBS office.
 There are some documents that are helpful to have when applying.
 The Medicaid Waiver Services Fact Sheet lists those documents.

 Once you are ready to apply for SCL waiver services, you can complete your application online using kynect or in-person at an Aging and Disability Resource Center or a Community Mental Health Center.